Till Death Do Us Part

 My point being, is that a high percentage of us adults in America have either been married, or have gone to a wedding, or our parents were or are currently married.
 Marriage is something that most of us somehow can relate to as adults.
 That being said.
 The old-fashioned wedding vows of ‘till death do us part’, it appears that no one seems to always truly understand what that all means.
 And I don’t just mean by today’s standards.
 I mean since some form of we humans have walked the face of the earth.
 Like ohhhhh, the last fifty thousand years.

 With being in a marriage to another human being, no matter who, what religion, what culture, what economic status, nor education, it should be about devotion.
 Devotion to the degree that there is an unwritten willing compromise between those two individuals in their relationship.
 The spouse is the person who hopefully knows you best.
 When you hurt, they hurt.
 When they hurt, you hurt.
 Yet, when they hurt, you can bring them to a level beyond hope.
 You can be real with them.
 Yet, perhaps you are their sunshine in the clouds.
-You as the spouse are the emphatic silver lining in the clouds.
+As they, your spouse are the emphatic silver lining in your clouds.
 They hold your hand in times when you need someone to lean on.
 And you hold their hand in times when they need someone to lean on.

 My now deceased husband and I had been through all those stats previously posted in the first paragraph here, and then some.
 Yes, most people go through two of those stats or similar ones together before they finish a marriage of thirty years or more.
 We made thirty-six years of marriage plus.
 And in saying that, you never know what is around the corner.
 You just hope and pray that you both can ride the wave with each other, in whatever the other needs support in.
 And when you have children, it shouldn’t change.
 It is still ‘till death do us part’.